Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Why is the cheapest fee not automatically the best deal? +

 Because owner income depends on more than the management percentage.
-Cheap management paired with weak pricing, OTA dependence, or poor operations can leave the owner worse off than a higher-fee operator with better execution.
+Cheap management paired with weak pricing, marketplace dependence, or poor operations can leave the owner worse off than a higher-fee operator with better execution.

 Can a stronger home qualify for a lower management fee? +